The Lee System (Coarse)

 South Western Regional Fisheries Board, Sunnyside House, Macroom, Cork,

-The Inniscarra reservoir (also known as Inniscarra lake) one of two reservoirs in the Lee Valley, resulted from the development of the Lee Hydro-electric Scheme in 1956.
+The Inniscarra reservoir is also known as Inniscarra lake.
+It is one of two reservoirs in the Lee Valley, resulted from the development of the Lee Hydro-electric Scheme in 1956.

 The Carrigadrohid Reservoir, one of two reservoirs in the Lee Valley, also resulted from the development of the Lee Hydro-electric Scheme in the 1950s.
 This reservoir runs west from the Carrigadrohid Dam.
 The Carrigadrohid reservoir is located close to the town of Macroom.

 The Carrigadrohid Reservoir has stocks of rudd perch.